 Israel offers travelers a wide variety of attractions such as the Dead Sea, the Wailing Wall of Jerusalem and the nightlife and restaurants of Tel Aviv.
 Renting a car from Sixt can help you to experience Israel your way, without adhering to the schedules of public transportation.
 However, you need to understand the coverage options when renting.
 Making a mistake when purchasing coverage can be a financial disaster and put a damper on your vacation.

 Your protection options for rental cars in Israel

 Loss Damage Waiver (CDW & TP)

-The LDW is mandatory for all vehicles in Israel.
+The CDW and TP are mandatory for all vehicles in Israel.
 The price will depend on the car group of your booking.
 If you decide to only take this liability coverage, you will also be required to leave a deposit against any damage done to the vehicle.
+Should you choose to decline CDW and TP and take the coverage through your credit card company, it is your responsibility to notify the credit card company and verify its terms and conditions of coverage.

-These additional protection options (costs always depending on the car group) may be waived if they are covered by your credit card company.
-Check with your credit card issuer to see what is covered before you decide to rely solely on them.
+These additional protection options (costs always depending on the car group) protect you against claims made by a third party for bodily injury or property damages up to the stated limit of liability.
 If you have comprehensive coverage through your credit card and plan to use it, bring documentation to the rental office with you.
+When CDW & TP are covered through the credit card policy, TPLC/TLDW is mandatory and must be purchased.
 This does not cover any damage to the tires or undercarriage of the vehicle, so drive carefully.

 If your credit card company offers coverage, you need to call them and advise them of your rental.
 While you are on the phone, take the opportunity to ask the representative about any aspect of the coverage you do not understand.
 This is not the time to be in a hurry or have a misunderstanding, so call before you leave home.